suryaat19/ngram-smoothing/README.md

 - → continuation probability alone is worth **5.9 PP (3.0% relative)**

-The concrete mechanism: the word **"iii"** occurs 106 times in training (Shakespeare's scene headings — "ACT III", "SCENE III", etc.) giving it a deceptively high raw unigram probability ($P_{uni}=0.00058$), but it only ever *follows one single distinct word*, so its continuation probability is tiny ($P_{cont}=0.00001$).
+The concrete mechanism: the word **"iii"** occurs 106 times in training (Shakespeare's scene headings, "ACT III", "SCENE III", etc.) giving it a deceptively high raw unigram probability ($P_{uni}=0.00058$), but it only ever *follows one single distinct word*, so its continuation probability is tiny ($P_{cont}=0.00001$).
 Plain MLE-fallback smoothing would over-recommend "iii" as a generic backoff guess after any unseen context; Kneser-Ney